Indiana–Purdue rivalry: 1979: NIT Championship

-After splitting the regular season series at one win apiece, Indiana and No. 15 ranked Purdue met on March 21, 1979, in the final game of the 1979 NIT Championship.
-Going toe to toe during this game was Indiana star Ray Tolbert.
-Tolbert would go on to receive co-MVP honors for the NIT Tournament.
+Indiana and Purdue met on March 21, 1979, in the final game of the 1979 NIT Championship.
+Going toe to toe during this game was Indiana star Ray Tolbert, who would go on to receive co-MVP honors for the NIT Tournament.
 Purdue's Joe Barry Carroll would be the main star for the Boilermakers.
-Indiana squeaked by with a 53–52 win in the first-ever post-season meeting between the Hoosiers and Boilermakers.
+Indiana won 53–52.

 1980: NCAA Sweet 16

-On March 13, 1980, No. 7 ranked Indiana faced No. 20 Purdue in the 1980 NCAA Sweet 16, held in Lexington.
-This is the only time the two schools have ever met in the NCAA Tournament.
-Although Indiana freshman Isiah Thomas scored 30 points, Purdue ultimately won the game 76–69 behind 20 points from Keith Edmonson and Drake Morris.
+On March 13, 1980, Indiana faced Purdue in the 1980 NCAA Sweet 16, held in Lexington.
+Purdue ultimately won the game 76–69.
 Purdue reached the Final Four before losing to UCLA.
-This would be Purdue's most recent Final Four appearance until 2024.
+This was Purdue's most recent Final Four appearance until 2024.

 1981: "Sucker punch" and jackass feud

-In a game at Bloomington on January 31, 1981, between Indiana and Purdue, Hoosier star Isiah Thomas hit Purdue guard Roosevelt Barnes with a sucker punch.
-When the two schools played their second game of the season at Purdue on February 7, 1981, Knight claimed a number of derisive chants were directed at him, his wife, and Indiana University.
-In response Knight invited Purdue athletic director George King on his weekly television show to discuss the matter, but King declined.
-Therefore, in place of King, Knight brought onto the show a "jackass" (male donkey) wearing a Purdue hat as a representative of Purdue.
+In a game at Bloomington on January 31, 1981, the Hoosiers' Isiah Thomas punched Purdue guard Roosevelt Barnes.

+In 1981, Knight used a "jackass" (male donkey) to represent Purdue athletic director George King when he declined to appear on a talk show with him to address derisive chants Knight claimed had been directed at Indiana University and its personnel.
 The 1980–81 Hoosiers would go on to win the 1981 NCAA National Championship, the school's fourth national title.